Mohab-d/warden/README.md

 # Usage

-Now, we can write few express end points that can handle all types of clients be delegating the work to our authentication manager components.
+Now, we can write few express end points that can handle all types of clients be delegating the work to our authentication manager component.

 ---